Umarji Anuradha

-Umarji Anuradha (Telugu: ఉమర్జీ అనూరాధ) is an Indian writer known for her works in Telugu cinema and journalism.
-She wrote continuously on The Legends of Indian Cinema (Vendi Tera Nirdeshakulu, వెండి తెర నిర్దేశకులు) for Sitara Film Weekly Magazine, the largest circulated Telugu film weekly in India.
+Umarji Anuradha is an Indian writer known for her works in Telugu cinema and journalism.
+She wrote continuously on The Legends of Indian Cinema (Vendi Tera Nirdeshakulu) for Sitara Film Weekly Magazine, the largest circulated Telugu film weekly in India.
 She also wrote number of dramas for All India Radio and television channels, for daily serials like Pelli Chesukundamra, for E TV., Vaisaali Serial for Zee Telugu and Gharshna serial for E TV.
 She was also the winner of Akkineni Abhinandana Award for Best Dialogue Writer of the year 2010 and Super Hit Film Weekly Award Super Hit Film Weekly Magazine, for the blockbuster movie, Ye Maaya Chesave.

 Early life

 Umarji Anuradha was born to a Marathi-speaking Madhva family.
 Since her paternal uncle, Kuppu Rao Srinivasa Rao,(Peda Naanna) worked for the railways as station master, she had her schooling in Vijayawada, Krishna district, Andhra Pradesh and in Mangalagiri, a small but traditionally religiously popular town in Guntur District known for a Panakala Narasimha swamy temple.
 While continuing her studies, she also continued her habit of drama writing from school days to post-graduation.
 She was born to G. Nagarajan and Vemaganti Susheela and grew up for some time with Kuppu Rao Nagubai and Kuppu Rao Srinivasa Rao, a railway station master.
 She was born in the midst of a well-educated, sensible family with a literary background, and started writing from her childhood.
 Her mother Vemaganti Suseela was also a writer and an Artist of All India Radio Madras.
 She served as English teacher in the 'Kendriya Vidyalaya' a Central School, Government of India, in Chennai.
 She has an excellent track record of writing talent and literary taste.